-The Royal Institute of Chartered Surveyors – or RICS – is a globally recognised governing body for surveyors.
+The Royal Institution of Chartered Surveyors – or RICS – is a globally recognised governing body for surveyors.
 It offers and enforces consistent professional qualifications and industry-leading standards globally.
 This means all members are held to the same standards, regardless of the territory in which they operate.

 RICS members may use any of the following letters after their name:

 - Member – MRICS

 Members and Fellows are also known as Chartered Surveyors.